marcelcremer/Homepage/_posts/2019-05-16-ng-compilation-speed.markdown

 ### Increasing the node memory limit with max_old_space_size

 Node has a simple flag to change the maximum RAM consumption before the garbage collector will start to agressively free up memory.
-It's like
+You can use it like

 `node --max_old_space_size=_size in MB_`